FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_question.rst

 		In Options Field type the option check the correct checkbox if the current option is correct and click on Save & Add Testcase button to save each option.

+	* **Create Python Hook Based Questions**

+		.. note:: Current implementation of this works only on Standard I/O based test case type questions.
+Also, **No expected input and output can be given to the question if its Python hook based type.** A Feature to add expected input is in progress.

+		To create a Python Hook Based Question, select test case type as StdIO test case.
+This will enable the Hook text box.
+The function **python_hook** is passed with arguments, user_answer and user_output, where user_answer is the code that the student typed and user_output is the standard output of the code.
+The moderator can then examine these two parameters by writing rigorous test cases and finally returning success and err.

+		success, err will be True and "Correct answer" respectively if the checker passes.
+If the checker fails, success will be False and err will be "Incorrect answer".

+		Lastly, click on Save & Add Testcase button to save the question.

+		.. note:: It is advisible to pass the user output and the moderator expected output in the err string variable, for better understanding to students.

 Features in Question
 --------------------